asciamanna/asciamanna.github.io/_drafts/the-dangers-of-software-metrics.md

 tags: ['extreme programming', 'agile development']
 ---

 This post is a follow up to my article, [The Dangers of Development Tools](/2015/02/21/the-dangers-of-development-tools.html).
 That article described the problems that typically arise when teams adopt workflow tools.
-These are tools like JIRA and VersionOne for example, tools that tout themselves as "Agile Tools."
+These are tools like Jira and VersionOne for example, that tout themselves as "Agile Tools."
 One topic I didn't address in that post is that when teams choose to move away from a physical card wall to a workflow tool they typically begin to track a lot of meaningless and potentially harmful metrics.
 This tends to happen for a number of reasons:

 * These tools provide a certain level of built-in metric tracking
 * These tools make tracking custom metrics easy